langtonhugh/website_academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Research Fellow in Crime Science on the [COVID-19 and crime project](https://covid19-crime.com/) at the [University of Leeds](https://www.leeds.ac.uk/).
+I am a postdoctoral researcher at the [Netherlands Institute for the Study of Crime and Law Enforcement](https://nscr.nl/).
 I am also a Visiting Research Fellow for the [Policy Evaluation and Research Unit](https://www.mmuperu.co.uk/) at [Manchester Metropolitan University](https://www.mmu.ac.uk/).

-My research focuses on describing and explaining the geographic patterning of crime.
-I am interested in data visualisation, mapping and promoting the use of open software in social science.
+My research focuses on the spatial and temporal patterning of crime and police demand.
+I am also interested in data visualisation, mapping and promoting the use of open software in social science.

 This website provides an overview of my ongoing work, but for a complete summary please check my [CV](https://www.samlangton.info/files/Langton_CV_2020.pdf).